katefengx/power-outage-prediction/_site/README.md

 - min_samples_split': 5
 - n_estimators': 300

-However, when we looked at the classification report, we found that the F1-scores across all groups were lower compared to the default parameters:
+However, when we looked at the classification report, we found that the F1-scores across the report **were lower compared to the default parameters**:

 | Class                         | Precision | Recall | F1-Score | Support |
 |-------------------------------|-----------|--------|----------|---------|